tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 When an embedding variable is larger, we'll need an efficient allgather primitive to exchange updates between devices.
 Alternatively, we can place it on host memory at the cost of transferring embeddings from host to devices in the forward pass and gathering updates from devices to host in the backward pass.

-When an embedding variable is even larger, placing it on host may be the only choice.
+When an embedding variable is even larger, we can either shard it across GPUs or place it on host.
+The former requires an efficient all-to-all personalized communication primitive and the later one is much easier to implement.

 **We'll start with mirroring them on devices.** In the future we will provide a mechanism to place embedding variables on host and partition it or ask users to use parameter server architecture if their embeddings are too large.